The Encyclopedia of American Songs and Musicals

 effectively seems to look younger; the Mills Brothers for instance, four young men who sing while imitating instruments with their voice excited so much the CBS manager Willam Paley that he did not wait the release of their first recording to broadcast them on the radio.
 The effect is so convincing that many listeners are bluffed, persuaded to hear a saxophone, a double bass and a clarinet.

 Kate Smith, a young curvaceous singer also makes promising debut for the radio.
 She is quickly reported by her outspokenness and feeds already controversy with That's why darkeys were born, a song on living conditions reserved for African Americans.

 About musicals, Fred Astaire is back on the Broadway stage alongside her sister Adele in a new show, The Bandwagon.
 Music and lyrics are from Arthur Schwartz and Howard Dietz; Leo Reisman conducts the orchestra.
 The duet Astaire shines as usually and the comedy remains displayed for more than six months.
 Among the tunes called to achieve posterity is already sketching the unforgettable Dancing in the dark.

-The musicals make on the other hand hardly recipe on screens.
+The musicals,on the other hand, hardly catch on screens.
 While there were more than sixty productions in 1929, they are only 15 in 1931, and worse, all are not American.
 Flying High only manages to stand out but the genre is slowing ominously while ironically the film industry is quite well doing.
-There are other categories that attract the viewer as the romantic realism of Charlie Chaplin in City Lights, the unbridled whimsy of the Marx Brothers in Monkey Business, or the shudder guaranteed in Frankenstein and Dracula.
+There are other categories that appeal to the viewer as the romantic realism of Charlie Chaplin in City Lights, the unbridled whimsy of the Marx Brothers in Monkey Business, or the shudder guaranteed in Frankenstein and Dracula.

 The essential hits of the year (1)